EyrisCrafts/LiveScoreBoardTS/README.md

 ## Overview

-This is a library implementation in python of a live score board.
+This is a library implementation in Typescript of a live score board.
 The library can start matches, update scores and finish matches for multiple teams at a time.

 ## Setup